barryvdh/laravel-ide-helper/readme.md

      * @property-read \Illuminate\Database\Eloquent\Collection|\Comment[] $comments
      */

-For now, only models in app/models are scanned.
+By default, models in app/models are scanned.
 The optional argument tells what models to use (also outside app/models).

     php artisan ide-helper:models Post,User

+You can also scan a different directory, using the --dir option (relative from the base path):

+    php artisan ide-helper:models --dir="app/workbench/name/package/models"

 Note: With namespaces, uses `\\` instead of `\`: `php artisan ide-helper:models API\\User`